-Big Joe makes its chairs with a fabric called Lenox.
+Big Joe manufactures chairs with a fabric called Lenox.
 We couldn’t find any specifics as to what this is, but it seems to be a stain-resistant and durable blend, likely made from nylon.
-It’s soft and plush, yet resistant to tearing, so you can be sure the Mitten will withstand daily wear and tear.
+It is soft and plush, yet resistant to tearing, so you can be sure the Mitten will withstand daily wear and tear.

 You’ll probably also find that the zipper is missing.
 This is, apparently, intentional and designed to protect children.
 Big Joe advises looping a paperclip in as a makeshift zipper whenever you need to open the bag.
 It’s a little strange, but if it keeps your kid safe and prevents them from flooding a room with beans, we’re all for it.